maginium/module-framework/src/Token/README.md

 License

-This module is licensed under the Pixicommerce license.
+This module is licensed under the Maginium license.
 For more information, please refer to the license file included in the repository.

 Contributing